justGibby16/MS2-Basic-Payroll-Code/README.md

 Second Cutoff: Day 16–end of month

 For each employee, the system:
+</>Markdown

-Calculates total hours worked per cutoff
+-Calculates total hours worked per cutoff
-Computes gross salary using hourly rate
+-Computes gross salary using hourly rate
-Combines both cutoffs to determine monthly gross salary Applies government deductions only in the second cutoff Displays a detailed payroll summary
+-Combines both cutoffs to determine monthly gross salary -Applies government deductions only in the second cutoff -Displays a detailed payroll summary

 3. Attendance and Work Hour Computation